 - A small number of materials in the North Carolina Collection circulate and can be checked out or requested via Interlibrary Lending (ILL).
 Additionally, all microfilm in the Southern Historical Collection and University Archives may be requested via ILL.

-- Researchers on site are encouraged to use digital cameras (including smart phones) without flash to duplicate materials in the reading rooms.
+- Researchers on site are encouraged to use digital cameras (including smart phones) without flash to duplicate materials in the research room.
 Researchers may use their own camera or borrow one from the reference desk.
-Researchers may not use portable scanners in the reading rooms.
-Some materials in the North Carolina Collection may be scanned using the second floor reading room’s KIC scanner.
+Researchers may not use portable scanners in the research room.
+Some materials may be scanned using the KIC scanner in the research room.
 Please note that some restricted materials may not be photographed or reproduced in any way.

 - Researchers using microfilm materials have the option of making digital or paper copies.
 Digital copying from microfilm is free, and paper copies cost $0.25 per page.
 Staff members at the reference desks are happy to assist with both digital and paper copying.